 Read more about “World Collector”.

 Building a management simulation game in the often short timeframe of a jam is one difficult thing to achieve, but to feature gorgeous character art and to implement an important message in there feels nearly impossible to me.
 Thankfully, the developers of “Whipped And Steamy • Cosplay Café” disabused me in this matter.
-As the new employee Caffie, it’s our job to adorn the establishment and to choose the best treats for the different types of cosplay loving costumers.
+As the new employee Caffie, it is our job to adorn the establishment and to choose the best treats for the different types of cosplay loving costumers.
 Making a nice profit is not the only goal of the game, though, as we can dive into the background stories of some guests.
-Then we will learn that desires as well as fetishes might be a crucial part of someone’s personality, but that we shouldn’t judge by them alone.
+Then we will learn that desires as well as fetishes might be a crucial part of someone’s personality, but that we should not judge by them alone.

 Read more about “Whipped And Steamy • Cosplay Café”.

-Some of you might already give the prototype version of “Pawnbarian” – an upcoming deckbuilding roguelike game, where you fight against goblins and other monsters with the help of chess moves – a try.
+Some of you might already give the prototype version of “Pawnbarian” – an upcoming deck-building roguelike game, where you fight against goblins and other monsters with the help of chess moves – a try.
 But did you know that it has its roots in the game jam culture?
-With its slick design and a minimalist interface, it proved to be a sweet and addicting brain puzzler.
-New enemy types get introduced in the later stages, which makes it slightly harder to solve, but you will surely learn quick from your former mistakes.
+With its slick design and minimalist interface, it proved to be a sweet and addicting brain puzzler.
+New enemy types get introduced in the later stages, which makes it slightly harder to solve, but you will learn quick from your former mistakes.